Cosmological perturbation theory for large scale structure in phase space: Connection to EFT methods

 \subsection{EFTofLSS framework}

-We now introduce standard EFT techniques to make a connection between the formalism developed in Sec.\ref{sec:resbdf} and the EFTofLSS.
-As a starting point, let us repeat here the collisionless Boltzmann (Vlasov) Eq.(\ref{eq:vlasov3}),
+We now introduce standard EFT techniques to make the connection between the formalism developed in Sec.~\ref{sec:resbdf} and the EFTofLSS more precise.
+As a starting point, let us repeat here the collisionless Boltzmann (Vlasov) Eq.~(\ref{eq:vlasov3}),

-The nonlinear term on the right-hand side of Eq.(\ref{eq:vlasovagain}) is a contact term \footnote{A product of two fields evaluated at the same point in space.}, being sensitive to nonlinearities in gravitational dynamics at arbitrarily small scales.
-In order to have theoretical control over scales that cannot be treated perturbatively, we follow the standard EFT approach and split the distribution function into a long-wavelength piece, defined by smoothing over some (distance) scale $1/\Lambda$,
+The nonlinear term on the right-hand side of Eq.~(\ref{eq:vlasovagain}) is a contact term \footnote{A product of two fields evaluated at the same point in space.}, being sensitive to nonlinearities in gravitational dynamics at arbitrarily small scales.
+In order to have theoretical control over scales that cannot be treated perturbatively, we adopt standard EFT techniques and split the distribution function into a long-wavelength piece, defined by smoothing over a (distance) scale $1/\Lambda$,

-and a short-wavelength piece $f_{s}=f-f_{l}$ \footnote{A similar decomposition, $\phi = \phi_{l}+\phi_{s}$, also follows for the gravitational potential since it is linearly related to the distribution function by Eqs.(\ref{eq:energydensity}) and (\ref{eq:poisson}).}.
-The evolution equation for the long-wavelength distribution function follows from Eqs.(\ref{eq:vlasovagain}) and (\ref{eq:smoothing})
+and a short-wavelength piece $f_{s}=f-f_{l}$ \footnote{A similar decomposition, $\phi = \phi_{l}+\phi_{s}$, also follows for the gravitational potential, since it is linearly related to the distribution function by Eqs.~(\ref{eq:energydensity}) and (\ref{eq:poisson}).}.
+The evolution equation for the long-wavelength distribution function follows from Eqs.~(\ref{eq:vlasovagain}) and (\ref{eq:smoothing})

 By following standard methods (e.g., see \cite{Baumann:2010tm}) one obtains the result that mixed terms involving a product of long and short modes are suppressed by powers of $(k/\Lambda)^2 \ll 1$, and we arrive at